vijitdua/vijitdua/README.md

 ## 🚀 About Me

 I'm Vijit, a CS student at UC Davis with a side quest in entrepreneurship.
 I'm all about blending coding with my dream to kick off something cool on my own.
-My tech stack includes Java, JavaScript, React.js, Node.js, and many more.
+My tech stack includes Java, JavaScript, React.js, Python, PyTorch, and more.
 You can check out some of my projects right here on GitHub!
 [More About Me](https://vijitdua.notion.site/d83e8847d6224f1bb47a67a5118336ae)

 ## 🛠️ Skills